 Main home in disaster area.
 Special rules apply to replacement property related to the damage or destruction of your main home (or its contents) if located in a federally declared disaster area.
-For more information, see Gains Realized on Homes in Disaster Areas in the Instructions for Form 4684.
+For more information, see Gains Realized on Homes in Disaster Areas, later.

 Owner-investor.
 If you are an owner-investor, "similar or related in service or use" means that any replacement property must have a similar relationship of services or uses to you as the property it replaces.
-You decide this by determining all the following.
+You decide this by determining all of the following.